ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

     c359e054deed443eb6be849c300e712b4f7192b132b2997070a605ca0f721317

 Update `server.js` to use MongoDB and not an in-memory data store:
-* Add the `ronin-database` module
+* Add the `ronin-database` module.
-* Updated the code to connect to the database and set the in-memory flag to false
+* Update the code to connect to the database and set the in-memory flag to false.

     const ronin     = require( 'ronin-server' )
     const mocks     = require( 'ronin-mocks' )